What to Pack for Your First Motorhome Trip: The Complete Checklist

 Your Printable Motorhome Packing Checklist

-Here is the condensed version you can screenshot or print:
+Here is the condensed motorhome packing list you can screenshot or print:

 Kitchen: Washing-up liquid, sponge, tea towels, kitchen roll, bin bags, cling film, cooking oil, salt, pepper, tea/coffee/milk, sharp knife